K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

         ));
         $client->authenticate();

 3. Set the Container to upload the file.
-If there is no selected Container(directory), Create new Container.
+If there is no selected Container(directory), Create a new Container.
 Set the created Container as Public(Read Authority) to make everyone be able to read without authenticating.

         $service = $client->objectStoreService($this->catalogName, 'RegionOne', 'publicURL');